2014 Wang–Zhang meetings: New Taipei tour and New Taipei Mayor meeting

 Zhang started the day by visiting a group of veterans, mainland Chinese spouses of Taiwanese nationals and residents in Xizhi District, New Taipei City.
 He then continued his trip to an adult daycare in Tucheng District to have lunch with the elderly.

 In the afternoon, he met with New Taipei Mayor Eric Chu.
 Zhang expressed the hope for New Taipei City to continue deepen cooperation with mainland cities to create a win-win situation.
 Zhang added that he took New Taipei City as his first stop to learn about the construction of the city and learn the lives of the ordinary New Taipei citizens.
 Chu then accompanied Zhang to visit a public senior nursing center.

 After the meeting, he visited Vigor Kobo Bakery in Wugu District famous for its pineapple cakes where he sat down with several small and medium enterprises (SME) leaders accompanied by MAC Special Deputy Minister Chang Hsien-yao and Economic Development Director Yeh Hui-ching to listen and hear suggestions and ideas on promoting cross-strait economic and trade exchanges to benefit SME.
 In the evening, he visited a Taiwanese aborigines community in Wulai District and promised that he would do more to promote aboriginal villages in Taiwan as tourist destinations for Chinese mainland tourists visiting Taiwan.
-Around ten people wrapped in iron chains and ropes were arrested for trying to blockade the car of Zhang Zhijun.